dswann101164/azure-noob-blog/posts/2025-10-17-azure-ai-30-day-test.md

 - Bicep template generation: 2 hours → 10 minutes (with review)
 - Compliance reports: 4 hours → 5 minutes

 **The Catch:** You still need to verify everything.
 AI hallucinates.
-In banking, hallucinations = audit findings = career risk.
+In regulated environments, hallucinations = audit findings = career risk.

 **How We Implemented It:**